chariotsolutions/phonegap-nfc/README.md

 This plugin uses the [BlackBerry Invocation Framework](http://developer.blackberry.com/native/documentation/cascades/device_platform/invocation/receiving_invocation.html) to read NFC tags on BlackBerry 10.
 This means that you need to register an invoke target in the config.xml.

 If your project supports multiple platforms, copy www/config.xml to merges/config.xml and add a `rim:invoke-target` tag.
-The invoke-target determines which tags your app will scan.
+The invoke-target determines which tags your app will scan when it is running.

-The invoke-target controls which tags are scanned when you application is running.
 If your application is not running, BlackBerry will launch it when a matching tag is scanned.

 This sample configuration attempts to open any NDEF tag.